JoshuaToth/SenpaiPathway/src/mdpages/shopping-cart.md

 title: "Shopping Cart: Console Application"
 ---
 ## Intent
 This is the first iteration of the shopping cart.
-Fairly basic with a few steps that will make the pupil consider:
+Fairly basic with a few steps that will make the mentee consider:
 - Using an initializer
 - Some brief logic to determine savings
 - Shared types